Summary

 Nausea

-Nausea is when a person feels the urge to vomit or just feels sick.
-The cause of nausea can be related to the disease, medications, chemotherapy, radiotherapy, constipation or an imbalance of chemicals within the body.
+Nausea is when you feel the urge to vomit or just feel sick.
+Nausea can be due to the disease itself, or occur as a result of medications, chemotherapy, radiotherapy, constipation or an imbalance of chemicals within the body.

-- If nausea is not relieved after one hour or if it gets worse, contact the palliative care team.
+If nausea is not relieved after one hour or gets worse, contact your doctor or the palliative care team.

 Constipation

-Constipation occurs when a person does not open their bowels for several days longer than the usual time for this person.
-This symptom can cause nausea, pain and tiredness.
-Constipation can occur due to decreased fluid intake, limited mobility, poor diet or the person’s illness.
+Constipation occurs when your bowels do not open for several days.
+This can cause nausea, pain and tiredness.
+Constipation can occur due to not drinking enough fluids, limited mobility, poor diet or the illness itself.
 It can also be a side effect of medication or some treatments.
-In most instances constipation can be prevented.

-- drink plenty of fluids such as water and juice
+- drink plenty of fluids such as water or juice

-- have a short walk each day, if they feel up to it
+- take a short walk each day if you are up to it

-- ask their doctor to prescribe a laxative if they have been prescribed strong pain medicines (such as morphine).
+- ask your doctor to prescribe a laxative if you have been prescribed strong pain medicines (such as morphine).

 Breathlessness